kopp/minipython/source/microbit/display_readme.md

 # Notes on the Display

-Rendering of images to the display is now done entirely within MicroPython without using the DAL's rendering logic.
+Rendering of images to the display is now done entirely within MiniPython without using the DAL's rendering logic.

 This achieves the following: